A general expression for the efficiency of a heat engine can be written as:

 It's like Taxes.
 The more money you earn (heat), the more money is taxed (cold), leaving you with less money to take home (efficiency).
 However, if you could earn more money (heat) and find a way to have less taxes taken out (better engine material), you would have more money to take home (efficiency).

-Below are two temperature scales.
-The first scale, labeled "HOT," shows the range of temperatures for the combustion of gases in a car engine.
-The second scale, labeled "COLD," shows the range of temperatures at which gases are exhausted from the car engine.
+Below is a table showing two temperature scales.
+The scale labeled "HOT," shows the range of temperatures for the combustion of gases in a car engine.
+The scale labeled "COLD," shows the range of temperatures at which gases are exhausted from the car engine.

 For a coal-fired utility boiler, the temperature of high pressure steam (Thot)would be about 540°C and Tcold, the cooling tower water temperature, would be about 20°C. Calculate the Carnot efficiency of the power plant: